dabit3/lens-protocol-workshop/README.md

 ### Fetching publication data

-Next, we'll create a query to fetch getPublications for each user.
+Next, we'll create a query to fetch publications for each user.

 To do so, create a new query in `api.js` with the following code: